-We include two notches of uplift for additional loss-absorbing capacity (ALAC) in the long-term rating on Nykredit Realkredit based on our assessment of its bail-inable buffers.
+We include two notches of uplift for ALAC in the long-term rating on Nykredit Realkredit based on our assessment of its bail-inable buffers.
 We view Denmark's resolution regime as effective under our ALAC criteria because, among other factors, we believe it contains a well-defined bail-in process.
 Under this process, authorities would permit non-viable systemically important banks to continue critical functions as going concerns following a bail-in of eligible liabilities.

-We do not expect any material changes to the group's senior nonpreferred (SNP) issuance plans due to the crisis or the Danish resolution authority's relaxation of the MREL requirement, despite a momentary pause in issuance of SNP instruments during 2020 following less favorable market conditions.
-The relaxation will have little impact on Nykredit's subordination requirement, as the MREL requirement is determined on the basis of the group's banking activities only.
+We do not expect any material changes to the group's senior nonpreferred (SNP) issuance plans due to the pandemic or the Danish resolution authority's relaxation of the minimum requirement for own funds and eligible liabilities (MREL) requirement, despite a momentary pause in issuance of SNP instruments during 2020 following less favorable market conditions.
+The relaxation will have little impact on Nykredit Realkredit's subordination requirement, since the MREL requirement is determined on the basis of the group's banking activities only.

-As a result, we expect Nykredit Realkredit's ALAC reserves will remain above the 800 bps threshold over the next two years compared with our estimate of 940 bps as of year-end 2019.
+As a result, we expect Nykredit Realkredit's ALAC reserves will remain above the 800 bps threshold over the next two years compared with 940 bps as of year-end 2019.